jpmedley/webmedia-cheatsheet/README.md

 Not all steps are possible with Shaka Packager.

-1. Convert the file type and codec.
+1. Convert the file type, video codec and bitrate.

-    ffmpeg -i myrawvideo.mov -c:v libvpx-vp9 -c:a liborbis myvideo.mp4

    For this command you can use either `liborbis` or `libopus` for the audio codec.
+The default pixel format, yuv420p is used because one isn't supplied in the command line.
+The app will give you an error message that it is deprecated.
+I've chosen not to override the default because, though deprecated yuv420p is the most widely supported.
+The flags `-strict` and `-2` are needed to foce use of libvpx-vp9 for mp4 files, which ffmpeg considers experimental.

+    ```
+    ffmpeg -i mymovie.mov -c:v libvpx-vp9 -c:a copy -b:v 8M -strict -2 -b:v 8M mymovie.mp4
+    ```

+3. Create a Clear Key encryption key.

+   You'll need to open the key file and manually remove all whitespace including the final carriage return.

+    ```
+    openssl rand 16 > media.key
+    ```

+2. Demux the audio and video, encrypt the new files, and output a media presentation description (MPD).

+   The `-key` and `-key_id` parameters are copied from the `media.key` file.

+    packager \
+      input=myvideo.mp4,stream=audio,output=glocka.m4a \
+      input=myvideo.mp4,stream=video,output=glockv.mp4 \
+      --enable_fixed_key_encryption --enable_fixed_key_decryption \
+      -key 7bbef28644876a545a40caaaad9b3200 -key_id 7bbef28644876a545a40caaaad9b3200 \
+      --mpd_output myvideo_vod.mpd

 ### DASH/mp4 with Shaka Packager